top of page

 “In the long run, your confidence is a gift

-from the Great Mystery.
+from the Great Spirit, the Great Mystery.

 It will serve you well; however,